wslh-bio/viralrecon/docs/usage.md

 For Nanopore data the pipeline only supports amplicon-based analysis obtained from primer sets created and maintained by the [ARTIC Network](https://artic.network/).
 The [artic minion](https://artic.readthedocs.io/en/latest/commands/) tool from the [ARTIC field bioinformatics pipeline](https://github.com/artic-network/fieldbioinformatics) is used to align reads, call variants and to generate the consensus sequence.

-### Nanopolish

-The default variant caller used by artic minion is [Nanopolish](https://github.com/jts/nanopolish) and this requires that you provide `*.fastq`, `*.fast5` and `sequencing_summary.txt` files as input to the pipeline.
+Artic minion requires that you provide `*.fastq` files as input to the pipeline.
 These files can typically be obtained after demultiplexing and basecalling the sequencing data using [Guppy](https://nanoporetech.com/nanopore-sequencing-data-analysis) (see [ARTIC SOP docs](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html)).
 This pipeline requires that the files are organised in the format outlined below and gzip compressed files are also accepted:

 ```console
 .